webvijayi/CookFast/README.md

 # 🍳🚀 CookFast: AI-Powered Project Planning Documents 🛠️

-CookFast is a web application built with Next.js that helps you quickly generate preliminary project planning documents using various AI models.
-Provide your project details, select the documents you need, choose your preferred AI provider (Gemini, OpenAI, or Anthropic), enter your API key, and CookFast will generate the Markdown documentation for you.
+CookFast is an AI-powered tool that automatically generates comprehensive project documentation, templates, and development guides based on your project details.
+It helps developers quickly convert ideas into structured plans, reducing the initial project setup time significantly.

 ## ✨ Features